salsadigitalauorg/minisite/README.md

 - Must have files only with allowed extensions (configured per-field).
 - May have documents with absolute or relative path in links, scripts etc.

+A shell script `fix-archives.sh` is provided to automatically check and cleanup multiple zip archives.

+1. Create a directory, say `data`, and place all your zip files there.
+2. Run `./fix-archives.sh data data_fixed`\.
+3. Fixed ZIPs will be saved to `data_fixed` directory.

+Any directories that does not follow the archive structure will trigger an error and stop processing.
+You would need to resolve any issues with those archives manually and re-try the script again.

 Attention
 ---------
 Only allow trusted user upload minisite archive file.
 Also, use antivirus